 As a geothermal reservoir is exploited, it declines in pressure and steam output.
-In addition, the surface equipment may start failing to an extent that it is no longer economical to run the plant and as such required to be shut down and abandoned.
+In addition, the surface equipment may start failing to an extent that it is no longer economical to run the plant and as such require to be shut down and abandoned.
 Since geothermal resources are renewable, so far no geothermal field has been abandoned.
 The oldest geothermal field at Laderello (Italy) is still operational.
 However, some plants in the Geysers (USA) have been shut down due to over development (Sanyal, 2000).
-In Wairakei field in New Zealand, the equipment has continued to be modified as the reservoir characteristic change and some equipment has been replaced and modernised.
+In Waireki field in New Zealand, the equipment has continued to be modified as the reservoir characteristics change and some equipment are replaced with modern ones.